Discover, Document, and Prevent Financial Crimes

-An Association of Certified Fraud Examiners (ACFE) report estimates that organizations worldwide lose 5 percent of their revenue to fraud annually, translating to losses of $3.5 trillion.1 You will gain the skills and knowledge you need to counter this wave of financial crime with Utica College’s online Bachelor of Science in Fraud and Financial Crime with a concentration in Financial Investigation.
+An Association of Certified Fraud Examiners (ACFE) report estimates that organizations worldwide lose 5 percent of their revenue to fraud annually, translating to losses of $3.5 trillion.1 You will gain the skills and knowledge you need to counter this wave of financial crime with Utica University’s online Bachelor of Science in Fraud and Financial Crime with a concentration in Financial Investigation.

 Through this online program, you’ll learn that fraud prevention goes beyond accounting knowledge.
 To be a successful investigator, you also need persistence, concentration, interviewing and interrogation skills, and an understanding of what makes financial patterns suspicious.

 Combining these skills with an in-depth comprehension of accounting helps to develop an impactful financial investigator who can get results.
-With Utica College’s 100-percent-online program, you’ll learn how to discover, document, and prepare evidence of fraud and other economic crimes and help companies around the world reverse costly wrong-doing.
+With Utica University’s 100-percent-online program, you’ll learn how to discover, document, and prepare evidence of fraud and other economic crimes and help companies around the world reverse costly wrong-doing.

 In the wake of the late 2000s global financial crisis, the U.S. government created the 2009 Fraud Enforcement and Recovery Act (FERA), providing increased funding, new job opportunities, and more stringent legislation to help combat the types of financial crime that caused the crisis.

 Unfortunately, fraud hasn’t ceased since FERA’s founding.
 The 2017–2018 Global Fraud & Risk Report from Kroll found 84 percent of surveyed executives reported their company had suffered at least one instance of fraud in the past year, up from 82 percent in 2016.2